Novo Integrated Sciences Inc. (NVOS) Shares Down Despite Recent Market Volatility

-Novo Integrated Sciences Inc. (NASDAQ: NVOS)’s stock price has decreased by -0.67 compared to its previous closing price of 0.14.
-Nevertheless, the company has seen a gain of 11.01% in its stock price over the last five trading days.
+Novo Integrated Sciences Inc. (NASDAQ: NVOS)’s stock price has decreased by -4.62 compared to its previous closing price of 0.13.
+Despite this, the company has experienced a 6.85% gain in its stock price over the last five trading sessions.

-The 36-month beta value for NVOS is also noteworthy at -0.33.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 rating it as “hold,” and 0 rating it as “sell.”
+, and the 36-month beta value for NVOS is at -0.33.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023